ekoret/gs-bot/README.md

 # gs-bot

-> Version 0.1.3 has the database connection and the reading and writing functions that we need for the bot to work.
-This version will mainly focus on classifying whatever we can and also refactoring.
+> Version 0.1.4 now has all the embeds completed and basic functionality of the bot.
+I now need to add commands for admins to use to add and subtract from users total.

 ### Table of Contents